 Get yourself checked for diabetes

 For a complete and contented existence it’s important to be healthy.
-When visiting a doctor in Kirwan for a particular health issue, many other unknown health problems may surface, causing you to be alarmed.
+When visiting a doctor for a particular health issue, many other unknown health problems may surface, causing you to be alarmed.

 Diabetes is one such condition

 The food is converted to glucose with the help of insulin in the body to produce energy that is required for work.
 When the insulin is not adequately made or not created in the body, a person is said to be with diabetes or diabetic.
 This condition can go undetected for an extended point of time or most often an entire life time.
 The most commonly found in most families is type II diabetes.

 In Australia 280 or more persons as assessed daily, are diagnosed with diabetes.
 Research shows that more than 1.7 million Australians suffer from diabetes and about a large part of the patients with type II diabetes have not been diagnosed as yet.
 This is an alarming health issue with severe implications.
 But the difficulties related with type II diabetes can get better with healthy eating habits and changes made in our way of living.
 There is no cure for diabetes as such and can only be managed by maintaining a strict diet and by physical exercise.
 So, most significantly by controlling glucose (sugar) intake and keeping a good standard of living, diabetes can be administered.

 - Daily 280 Australians diagnosed with diabetes

 - Last year 100,000 were diagnosed with the condition